 What is SSL?

 The acronym literally means Secure Socket Layer but doesn’t really tell you much.
 Basically SSL is in internet protocol providing a secure connection between a web browser and a server.
+You can learn even more about the ssl certificate at places similar to exai.com if you’re interested.

 A security certificate (also called SSL) helps one computer understand that the other computer trying to communicate with it is legitimate or safe.
 Security certificates help keep data safe during transmission over the internet.